habeeba13/minimal-chatbot/README.md

 # Chatbot Platform

 This is a minimal Chatbot Platform with user authentication, project/agent creation, prompt storage, and integration with the OpenAI Completion API.
-It also includes an optional file upload feature using the OpenAI Files API.

 ## Features